Edward Olivares Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.6 K/9, which ranks 19th in MLB.
+- The Diamondbacks pitching staff is 19th in MLB with a collective 8.6 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.